chisumo2016/docker-kubernetes/DOCKER INTRODUCTION.md

 ## VIEW A LIST  CONTAINER
     - docker container ls
     - docker ps -a is the better way

+## CONTAINER PORT AND HOST POST
+    -Multiple containers can run on your host mmachine -My Laptops  has only certain ports available -Conflict when same port on host machine
+     Example
+        Host == Port 5000  and Port 3000

+     -Host is like laptop , pc etc

 ## EXPOSING PORTS
     - We have docker running with our host machine